ryecarrigan/terraform-demo/README.md

 The network is broken down like this:
 * VPC (10.0.0.0/16)
   * Public subnet in first AZ (10.0.10.0/24)
+  * Public subnet in second AZ (10.0.20.0/24)
   * Private subnet in first AZ (10.0.11.0/24)
-  * Public subnet in second AZ (10.0.20.0/24)
   * Private subnet in second AZ (10.0.21.0/24)
 * EC2
   * NAT instance in a public subnet
 * EC2 Container Service
-    * Frontend cluster
-      * One instance in each public subnet
+  * Load-balanced frontend cluster with nodes in the public subnets
-    * Backend cluster
-      * One instance in each private subnet
+  * Load-balanced backend cluster with nodes in the private subnets
-    * The application is deployed as load-balanced ECS services.
 * RDS
   * Multi-AZ PostgreSQL instance in the private subnets